 Need + Talent + Passion = Power

 In his book The 8th Habit, Stephen Covey writes, ”When you can give yourself to work that brings together a need, your talents and your passion, power will be unlocked.”
-The bluntness of that statement knocks the breath out of me, because isn’t that what every one of us is looking for?
-We spend our […]
+The bluntness of that statement knocks the breath out of me, because isn’t that what each of us is looking for?
+We spend our youth […]

 The Seeds of Passion